DaeguDude/TOP-todolist/README.md

 So how do I enable this logic?
 I already have a logic for closing the modal, but I am not sure how I can stop/start this `window.onclick` logic.

+## 09/19

+I've worked on a lot of things today.
+It feels like now it is clicking.
+It was definitely helpful that I visualized what was going on, so I will keep visualizing it.

+## 09/20

+PLEASE REFER TO THE NOTES TO SEE WHAT'S GOING ON.

+## TODO

+I need to work on Adding Task